Where to Get Help

 The Ohio Department of Mental Health & Addiction Services helps you find the assistance you need by maintaining a list of provider agencies throughout the state.
-To find an appropriate treatment provider near you, visit:

 Treatment works and people do recover.
 Everyone is different, and treatment should match the unique needs of the patient.
 Treatment options range from support groups to medication-assisted treatment in combination with traditional counseling.
 To learn more about finding treatment that is right for you, please visit our Learn More About Treatment and Recovery page.

 Not sure if you have a problem with substance abuse?
 Brief screenings are the quickest way to determine if you or someone you care about should connect with a mental health professional.
 Take our short 20 question screening to get started.

 This program is completely anonymous and confidential, and immediately following the brief questionnaire you will see your results, recommendations, and key resources.